 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance of recruiting talent aligned to these values and are looking for a Senior Research Fellow who possesses:
+As such, we see the importance of recruiting talent aligned to these values and are looking for a Health Economist who has:

-- demonstrated understanding and experience in health technology assessment and policy communication
+- 2 years’ experience in health technology assessment

 We are undergoing significant transformative change which brings opportunity for innovation, progressive thinking, breaking with convention, challenging the status quo, and improving the world around us.

 For more information on the position and University, please view the position description available from the job’s listing on the University of Sydney careers website.